sprak3000/drupal-composed/README.md

 modern tools like Composer, the sad reality is most of us will still need to use D7 until D8 has been officially released and allowed to mature.

 Enter "Drupal Composed", my effort to create a Composer project that will install Drupal 7 with one easy command.
-Bundled with this is my [Linguo](http://simpsons.wikia.com/wiki/Linguo) installation profile.
-This will install the standard Drupal components, enable French and German translations, use a [Bootstrap](http://getbootstrap.com/) theme, and enable the set of modules I have found useful for building robust multi-lingual sites.
+This package will install my [Linguo](http://simpsons.wikia.com/wiki/Linguo) installation profile, enable French and German translations, and use a [Bootstrap](http://getbootstrap.com/) theme for the site.
+My Linguo installation profile includes all the modules I have found useful in buildling a robust multi-lingual site.

 ## Requirements
 This project requires [Composer](http://getcomposer.org) and [drush](https://github.com/drush-ops/drush) to be globally installed on your server.
+You will also need the [drush language commands](https://drupal.org/project/drush_language) installed.

 ## Usage